 This is in the back of my friend’s restaurant, the Randall House in Pine, AZ (if you like the web site, thanks), and the photo is on flickr https://flickr.com/photos/cogdog/14522849444 and shared under a Creative Commons (BY) license

-The post "Slicing Through the Water Knife" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/08/water-knife/) on August 1, 2016.
+The post "Slicing Through the Water Knife" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/08/water-knife/) on August 1, 2016.